ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

   Let's say because of this proposal, splices (stage -1 code) are now used in a core library like `containers`.
   Let's say also that the stage -1 code depends on code which depends transitively on `containers`.
   Because of stage isolation, while developing `containers` we are free to use the old version of containers in the -1 stage.
-  That means we don't have to rebuild all our dependencies each bug cycle.
+  That means we don't have to rebuild all our dependencies each bug cycle. [#kontainers]_
-  This is comparable to today's trick of renaming `containers` to `kontainers` so we can tune it and re-benchmark without rebuilding criterion and friends.

   There are *still* more tricks we can do for overall build size and parallelism.
   Stage 1 code doesn't need to be evaluated, just composed correctly.